AmericanMedicalAssociation/AMA-style-guide/styleguide/docs/code_conventions.md

 ## Styling

 ### SASS/SCSS
 We use [Sassy CSS (SCSS)](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html) for styling.
-SCSS files are stored in the directory for each pattern and imported in `/source/assets/css/styles.scss`,
+SCSS files are stored in the directory for each pattern and imported in `/source/assets/css/styles.scss`.

+### Linting

+We use the [stylelint](https://stylelint.io/) to lint the Style Guide scss files and enforce consistency in formatting our scss as well as catch errors.

+Our `gulp serve` and `watch` processes run the linter automatically so that we can easily catch problems while we are developing.
+However, gulp isn't great at error handling and a scss formatting error can kill the `serve` process.
+If you try to run `gulp serve` and the task fails with a message like `Error in plugin 'run-sequence(scss-lint)'`, it means the linter found issues.
+The errors should be displayed as part of the console output, but you can also debug these issues by running the linter separately with `gulp scss-lint`.

+By default, all issues the linter encounters are set to a severity level of "error" which as mentioned above can cause the `gulp serve` task to fail, but you can change the severity level to "warning" which still displays the errors in the console but won't kill the gulp task.
+More details about configuration options can be found in the [stylelint github repo](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/configuration.md).

 ### Name classes using BEM
 Class names and hierarchy follow the [BEM (Block Element Modifier)](http://getbem.com/) namespacing methodology to facilitate code sharing among designers and developers.
 For easier reading and more concise class names, we use the abridged syntax recommended in the [18F Front End Guide](https://frontend.18f.gov/#bem).

 ### Responsive implementation using Breakpoint-Sass
 All patterns in the AMA Style Guide are fully responsive.
 We use [Breakpoint-Sass](http://breakpoint-sass.com/) to manage our media queries.
-Breakpoint is fairly simple to use and has a very thorough [wiki](https://github.com/at-import/breakpoint/wiki) explaining its useage and capabilities.
+Breakpoint is fairly simple to use and has a very thorough [wiki](https://github.com/at-import/breakpoint/wiki) explaining its usage and capabilities.

 ### Layouts